Image: An employee in a suit is standing in a warehouse

 Loss and Indemnification

-Important in the event of a loss
+Important to know in the event of a loss

 What needs to be done if a loss threatens?